Hallie, Wisconsin

-Hallie is a town in Chippewa County in the U.S. state of Wisconsin.
-As of the 2010 census, its population was 161.
-In 2000, the town population was 4,703, according to the federal census.
-On February 18, 2003, however, most of the town incorporated as the village of Lake Hallie, taking with it nearly all of the town's population and reducing the town's remaining land area to 19.3 km2.
+Hallie is a town in Chippewa County, Wisconsin, United States.
+The population was 153 of the 2020 census, and was estimated at 187 in 2025.

 History

-The 6 by 6 mi squares that became the town of Halley were first surveyed in the fall of 1848 by crews working for the U.S. government.
-In August and September 1849 another crew marked all the section corners, walking the woods and swamps on foot, measuring with chain and compass.
-When done, the deputy surveyor filed this general description of the six mile square which includes eastern Halley and the early town of Chippewa Falls:
+The outlines of the 6 by 6 mi square that became the town of Halley were first surveyed in the fall of 1848 by crews working for the U.S. government.
+In August and September 1849 another crew marked all the section corners, walking the woods and wading the river, measuring with chain and compass.
+When done, the deputy surveyor filed this general description of the six-mile square which includes Halley and the early town of Chippewa Falls:

 The Surface of this Township is rolling.
 The Soil is uniformly Sandy, 2nd & 3rd rate.
-In the South East part of the Township is a well-timbered tract of land[.]
+In the Southeast part of the Township is a well-timbered tract of land.
 The most valuable kinds of timber are White & Bur(?)
 Oak Black Ash Lind White Pine and Sugar.
 There is a Sugar Camp on the S.E.
 1/4 of Section 21 and the N.E.
 1/4 of Section 29.

 The Falls of Chippewa River in This Township are a Succession of rapids over which the Lumbermen raft in safety Lumber Hewed timber and shingles The River falls about 25 feet in 3/4 of a mile, making an excellent water power which is improved by James Allen and Company.
 They now have four Saws in successful operation and a Lath Mill nearly completed.

 There is one Store, one Tavern, and one Blacksmith Shop and several dwelling houses at the Falls all situated on the West half of the S.W.
 1/4 of Section 5 and the East half of the S.E.
 1/4 of Section 6.
 There are four dwelling Houses on the North half of Section 7.

 The Pond in Sections 14 and 15 is much resorted to in the summer(?)
 Season for the purpose of hunting deer by torch light.

+The Town of Hallie was founded on August 17, 1915.
+On February 18, 2003, however, most of the town incorporated as the village of Lake Hallie, taking with it nearly all of the town's population and reducing the town's remaining land area to 7.445 sqmi.

 Geography

+According to the United States Census Bureau, the town has a total area of 7.445 sqmi, all land.

 The town of Hallie is located along the southern edge of Chippewa County and is bordered to the south by Eau Claire County.
 It is bordered to the north and west by the village of Lake Hallie, formerly part of the town.
-According to the United States Census Bureau, the town in 2010 had a total area of 19.3 sqkm, all land.